yihui/yihui.org/content/en-about.md

 slug: "en/about"
 ---

 My name is Yihui Xie.
 You can know more about me on the [homepage](/) and my [vitae](../vitae/).
 This blog is about statistics, R, graphics, life, and fun, with a special focus on R. I often update my old posts (even after years) to correct errors and remove outdated information, so please don't take everything for granted.
+All opinions expressed here are my own, and I don't represent anyone else.
 I like contributing to open-source software, especially [R](https://www.r-project.org) (I'm the author of a few R packages listed on my vitae).
 I have an interview on [The Setup](https://usesthis.com/interviews/yihui.xie/) where you can learn more about me on the software side.

 ## Contact me